edfournier/class-curator/README.md

 2. **Extension Configuration**: The extension expects an environment variable `VITE_BACKEND_URL`, which should be set to the hostname of the Spring Boot server.
 This can be configured in `extension/.env`.

 3. **FastAPI Configuration**:
+The FastAPI expects to use the dependencies in the `requirements.txt` file.
+Install the dependencies using `pip install -r requirements.txt`.